2019 Tampa Bay Lightning–Columbus Blue Jackets playoff series: Media

-The Tampa Bay Times' sports section greeted the Game 3 result with a headline reading "Torturella".
+The Tampa Bay Times' sports section greeted the game three result with a headline reading "Torturella".
 When the Blue Jackets' sweep was confirmed, Tampa Bay Times' frontpage headlines read "Fizzled Sticks" and "Floored".
 The paper savaged the Lightning for their poor play, suggesting their defeat "was the final chapter in a whole new story of despair.
 In a way, it was as if an entire community was duped.
 For six months, the Lightning had you believing you were seeing something historic.
 And in the end, it was all choke and mirrors."

 Meanwhile, Columbus paper The Columbus Dispatch heralded the results, with its frontpage headline reading "A Sweep to Savor".
-Game 4 of the series delivered a household rating of 9.83 for Fox Sports Ohio, the highest-ever ratings for a Blue Jackets telecast.
+Game four of the series delivered a household rating of 9.83 for Fox Sports Ohio, the highest-ever ratings for a Blue Jackets telecast.
 On average, the series delivered an average of 6.48 HH in the Columbus metropolitan area.

 The New York Times described the series' result as a playoff meltdown for the Lightning, suggesting that the Lightning could be amongst the biggest playoff underachievers in sports history.
 USA Today described the Lightning's exit as one of the worst playoff flops in NHL history, while Deadspin stated "[the Lightning] failed to show up in their first-round series against the tremendously underestimated Columbus Blue Jackets, and they paid the price."
 In an interview on NPR, Greg Wyshynski of ESPN stated the Lightning had to apologize to their fans.
-Wyshynski went on to state that the only other team in the history of the four major sports leagues in America that failed to win a playoff game after equivalent levels of regular season success was the 2011 Green Bay Packers.
+Wyshynski went on to state that the only other team in the history of the four major sports leagues in America that failed to win a playoff game after equivalent levels of regular season success was the 2011 Green Bay Packers team that went 15–1.
 "But in [the Packers'] case, we're talking about one game.
 [The Lightning] is a team that had four chances to win a game, and they couldn't do it."

 In Canada, Rory Boylen of Sportsnet described the series as the biggest upset in the salary cap era of the NHL.
-He postulated that the result may be a culmination of how the Lightning got eliminated in recent seasons, going as far back as their First Round loss in the 2014 Stanley Cup Playoffs against the Montreal Canadiens.
+He postulated that the result may be a culmination of how the Lightning got eliminated in recent seasons, going as far back as their first round loss in the 2014 Stanley Cup Playoffs against the Montreal Canadiens.
 In his words, "time will tell if these Lightning are like the San Jose Sharks – a squad that seemed to have everything in place for years and even got to one Stanley Cup Final, but could never win it all – or if they'll eventually put it together for a successful run as Washington [Capitals] did last season."